Perception-Aligned AI Outputs: End-to-End Visual Prediction for Uncertainty Communication in Clinical Decision-Making: Acknowledgements

 \subsection{Experiment 2- Retina Fundus Image Analysis}

-This experiment is a multi-class classification problem for assessing the severeness level of the Diabetic Retinopathy (DR) disease by exploiting a large set of retina images taken with \textit{fundus} photography under a variety of imaging conditions.
-The investigated dataset is from the \textit{APTOS 2019 Blindness Detection} challenge \cite{APTOS}.
-The images were gathered from multiple clinics using a variety of cameras over an extended period of time.
-The associated dataset contains 3,662 retinal images and a clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4: 0-No DR, 1-Mild, 2 - Moderate, 3 - Severe, 4 - Proliferative DR.
+This experiment entails a multi-class classification challenge aimed at assessing the severity levels of Diabetic Retinopathy (DR) disease through the analysis of fundus photos.
+Additionally, the experiment extends to incorporate a multitask scenario, wherein the quality of the input fundus photo is also evaluated.

-All the \textit{Fundus} images are reshaped to 256x256 resolutions while preserving the colors.
-The desired output is an image with size 23x23x3 and the shape of the output image is an inner square with a narrow peripheral strip surrounding it.
-The rest of pixels are reserved for the \textit{RU} area using black color.
-Three different kind of outputs are considered for this experiment. \begin{itemize} \item Type I: five different intensity levels are assigned for 5 different levels of disease grades.
-Indeed as shown in Figure \ref{fig:results_retina}A, RGB(1,1,1), RGB(0.8,0.8,0.8), RGB(0.6,0.6,0.6), RGB(0.4,0.4,0.4), RGB(0.2,0.2,0.2) are assigned for showing levels of disease 0 to 4.
-This type of color rendering is more suitable for individuals with color blindness. \item Type II, five different intensity levels are considered for peripheral strip while the color of the inner square is coded.
-Indeed as shown in Figure \ref{fig:results_retina}B, the color of the inner square is bright green (RGB(0,1,0)), dark green (RGB(0.5,1,0)), yellow (RGB(1,1,0)), orange(RGB(1,0.5,0)) and red(RGB(1,0,0)) for 0 to 4 levels of disease. \item Type III (multi-task): this type is an extension of type II, and in this multitask scenario, the quality of the input Fundus image is also assessed.
-For this reason, the design includes a rectangle whose intensity represents the quality of the Fundus image.
-As shown in figure \ref{fig:results_retina}C, bright white and dark gray rectangle shows high quality and low quality images, respectively.
-For this experiment, 800 retina Fundus images of 400 subjects from the \textit{DeepDRiD} challenge dataset is used \cite{Deepdrid}. \end{itemize}
+For this experiment, 800 retina Fundus images of 400 subjects from the \textit{DeepDRiD} challenge dataset are used \cite{Deepdrid}.
+The clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4: 0-No DR, 1-Mild, 2 - Moderate, 3 - Severe, 4 - Proliferative DR. Five different intensity levels are color-coded by a square.
+Indeed as shown in Figure \ref{fig:results_retina}, the color of the inner square is bright green (RGB(0,1,0)), dark green (RGB(0.5,1,0)), yellow (RGB(1,1,0)), orange(RGB(1,0.5,0)) and red(RGB(1,0,0)) for 0 to 4 levels of disease.
+To add the quality assessment task, the design includes an additional rectangle whose intensity represents the quality of the Fundus image.
+As shown in figure \ref{fig:results_retina}, bright white and dark gray rectangles show high-quality and low-quality images, respectively.